strimzi/strimzi-kafka-operator/HACKING.md

         kubectl create -f install/cluster-operator

-    You can follow it's status by executing:
+    You can follow its status by executing:

         kubectl get events -w | grep operator